 The UK’s licensing in respect of financial sanctions (including UN financial sanctions) is carried out by OFSI.
 OFSI is able to issue licences when there are relevant and specific licensing grounds enabling it to do so, and when those grounds have been met.
 The relevant grounds vary and can be found in the legislation that underpins the particular sanctions regime.

-- Travel ban: (a) sanctions measures shall not apply where the Committee determines that travel is justified on the grounds of humanitarian need, including religious obligation; (b) where entry or transit is necessary for the fulfilment of a judicial process; (c) where the Committee determines that an exemption would further the objectives of peace and national reconciliation in Yemen; and (d) where a State determines that such entry or transit is required to advance peace and stability in Yemen and the State subsequently notifies the Committee within 48 hours of making such a determination.
+- Travel ban: sanctions measures shall not apply where the Committee determines that travel is justified: (1) on the grounds of humanitarian need, including religious obligation; (2) where entry or transit is necessary for the fulfilment of a judicial process; (3) where the Committee determines that an exemption would further the objectives of peace and national reconciliation in Yemen; and (4) where a state determines that such entry or transit is required to advance peace and stability in Yemen and the state subsequently notifies the Committee within 48 hours of making such a determination.
 As a general rule, the Committee makes exemption decisions case by case.

 - Assets freeze: sanctions measures do not apply to funds, other financial assets or economic resources that have been determined by the relevant Member State to be necessary for basic expenses (including payment for foodstuffs, rent or mortgage and medicines), or for extraordinary expenses provided that such determination has been notified by the relevant Member State to the Committee and has been approved by the Committee.